vadzimk/youtube_frontend/README.md

 # youtube-frontend
 ## Overview
-This is an alternative YouTube frontend that consumes YouTube API
+This is an alternative YouTube frontend made with React.

 ![img.png](img.png)